JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 Our discussion starts with understanding [for-profit](https://x.com/i/spaces/1gqxvNBZoeBxB) exchanges.
 Particularly, did you know that the U.S. has nearly 100 stock exchanges?[^ats] These competitors each offer effectively the same order liquidity, but they continually undercut each other in fees or [kickbacks](https://bettermarkets.org/wp-content/uploads/2022/03/Better_Markets_Payment_for_Order_Flow_Long_02-21-2021.pdf).

 [^hey]: I've been building on Stellar around the SDEX for just over three years because I whoelheartedly believe the network will be the efficient finanicial system the world so desperately needs.
-I've been helping around on the docs lately while our community organizes to work on mainstream frontend interfaces.
+I've been helping around on the docs lately while our community organizes to work on mainstream frontend interfaces. 📃 Accordignly, organizing our approach to consolodates liquidity seems pressing to preserve a clear, direct, and efficient order execution path.

-[^lot]: Okay, it natrually grew into a huge passion of mine, but I also saw firsthand the damage of fragmentation.
+[^lot]: Trading natrually grew into a huge passion of mine, where I saw firsthand the damage of fragmentation.
 The turning point for me was when a third of my [biggest trade ever](https://wooten.link/bitcoin) went to a brokerage in commissions and fees.
 Even if you're trading less leveraged assets without derivatives, the small transaction costs created by markets [can really add up](https://github.com/JFWooten4/drip-fee-impact).

 [^ats]: _See_ 24 [national exchanges](https://www.sec.gov/about/divisions-offices/division-trading-markets/national-securities-exchanges), [internalizing brokers](https://www.sec.gov/foia-services/frequently-requested-documents/company-information-about-active-broker-dealers), and 72 [dark pools](https://www.sec.gov/foia-services/frequently-requested-documents/alternative-trading-system-ats-list).